 What is a Short Vowel Sound?

 Some vowels make a short sound as these sounds are not stretched.

 The short vowels always come at the beginning or middle of the word.
 It never is at the end of a word.

 The vowels in the words say their sounds - /a/, /e/, /i/, /o/, /u/.
 Therefore, these words are making short vowel sounds.

 i.
 Some vowels may still make long vowel sounds when used by itself.
-One such letter is ‘u’ also produces long vowel sounds.
+One such letter is ‘u’ which also produces long vowel sounds.

 The vowel ‘u’ in ‘huge’ makes a long /u/ sound.